Table of Contents

 With most of these providers real-time schedule information can be accessed with Google Maps transit directions.
 Simply enter your origin, destination and travel date & time, and it will give you options and directions.

-- Columbia Gorge Express - Beginning May 25, 2018, Columbia Gorge Expresses daily service will take you from Portland's Gateway Transit Center to Rooster Rock State Park, Multnomah Falls, Cascade Locks and finally Hood River.
+- Columbia Gorge Express - offering daily service from Portland's Gateway Transit Center to Rooster Rock State Park, Multnomah Falls, Cascade Locks and Hood River.

 - Cordilleran Tours - offers a shuttle to Latourell or Beacon Rock with capacity to carry bikes.

 - Gorge Adventures & Supply - provides shuttle service from Portland International Airport to many destinations throughout the Gorge for groups of up to 8 people, also offers rentals and adventure packages.